Premier League to fulfil festive matches

 Instead, clubs have been advised if they have 13 fit players, plus a goalkeeper, they should fulfil their games.

-There are however talks between clubs and authorities to scrap FA Cup replays in rounds three and four, and to reduce EFL Cup semi-final ties to one-leg matches.
+FA Cup replays in rounds three and four have however been scrapped and talks are ongoing on whether to reduce EFL Cup semi-final ties to one-leg matches.

 Last week, Premier League players returned 42 positive Covid-19 tests in a seven-day period, the highest number since the start of the pandemic.
 Updated figures for the most recent seven-day period are expected later on Monday.